mrlematt/qu4drant/puredata/autostart_pd.md

 </ul>

 <br/>
-then reboot. your pd patch should be there running.
+then reboot. your pd patch should be there running. midi should be received from the teensy into pure data.
 <br/>

-<h3>method 2</h3>
+<h3>method 2 - untested</h3>

 <ul>
   <li>open terminal <code> sudo nano pdstartup.sh</code> creates an empty script</li>